CCPM-IO/.github/CONTRIBUTING.md

 3. Merge the PR to the main branch.
 4. Deploy the updated code to the production environment.

-## Structure
+# Structure

 The top level structure and overall architecture of each repository will follow the conventions outlined in the style guide for each respective project type.
 These will generally follow language or framework specific style guides.
 (TODO: Create list with links to each style guide here)

-### Style guides
+## Style guides

-- Python
+### Python

+Python code follows [PEP 8](https://www.python.org/dev/peps/pep-0008).
+R code follows [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml).
+We provide instructions on how to automate the linting process [here](https://github.com/CCPM-IO/.github/blob/main/linter_install_tutorial.md).

-- R
+### R

-- Shell/bash
+### Shell/bash

-- Front-end web dev: HTML/Javascript/CSS
+### Front-end web dev: HTML/Javascript/CSS

-- Nextflow
+### Nextflow

-- Sbatch (extension of shell/bash guidelines)
+### Sbatch (extension of shell/bash guidelines)

 # Issues

-Every repository in the CCPM-IO organization will use issues to track progress on projects.
+Every repository in the CCPM I/O organization will use issues to track progress on projects.
 Every piece of development that is done for a project should be tracked through one or more issue(s).
 It is standard practice and always recommended to open an issue prior to making any changes to code.
 An issue may be opened retroactively after a branch has been created or code has been altered, but it is never acceptable to create a PR prior to creating the related issue.
 All issues will be addressed by PRs and therefore need to be opened prior to creating a merge/pull request.

 ## Issue templates

 In general, issues will fall into one of three categories: bug, task, or feature.
-The CCPM-IO follows templates for each of these issue types:
+The CCPM I/O follows templates for each of these issue types:

 - Bug
 - Task